brakit-ai/brakit/docs/design/safety.md

 - A long-running dev session won't OOM
 - No unbounded arrays, no growing Maps

-The MetricsStore and FindingStore persist to `.brakit/metrics.json` and `.brakit/findings.json` using `AtomicWriter` — writes go to a temp file first, then rename, so a crash during write never corrupts the file.
+The MetricsStore and IssueStore persist to `.brakit/metrics.json` and `.brakit/issues.json` using `AtomicWriter`: writes go to a temp file first, then rename, so a crash during write never corrupts the file.

 ---